CarlosGY13/CarlosGY13/README.md

 🎓 I hold a **Bachelor of Science in Electronic Engineering** from the **Pontifical Catholic University of Peru**
 🌱 Currently exploring **AI Agents**, **Generative AI**, and **Human-Robot Interaction**
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/carlos-granados-ybarra/) · carlos.granados@pucp.edu.pe
-⚡ Fun fact: I believe technology is most powerful when it helps people grow, learn, and connect
+⚡ I believe technology is most powerful when it helps people grow, learn, and connect